pokimane-viewer/pythonic-erosolar-go-fuck-her-vercel/README.md

 if i were nicer for america_is_back, i would have given you the prompt that went into this totally untested gemini WSGI conversion from development flask

+# however i am nicer, and will allow you plebs to run python development_flask.py and then visit port whatever on localhost; eg loalhost:5959

 # refresh nginx

 sudo nginx -t